 29

-30 1.
-Demonstrated sensitivity to, understanding of and respect for the diverse academic,

-31 socioeconomic, cultural, religious, sexual orientation, disability, and ethnic backgrounds

-32 of community college students.

-33
+For faculty and administrative positions, job requirements shall include (A) a sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students as demonstrated by skills and abilities in cultural responsiveness and cultural humility; and (B) a demonstrated commitment to recognizing patterns of inequity in student outcomes, taking personal and institutional responsibility for the success of students, engaging in critical assessment of own practices, and applying a race-conscious awareness of the social and historical context of exclusionary practices in American Higher Education.

-34 2.
-The Minimum Qualifications adopted by the Board of Governors for California Community

-35 Colleges or possession of a valid and appropriate California Community College

-36 Credential as provided in Education Code 87355.
+The Minimum Qualifications for discipline expertise adopted by the Board of Governors for California Community Colleges or possession of a valid and appropriate California Community College Credential as provided in Education Code 87355.

 37

-38 3.
-All applicants will be provided the opportunity to have equivalent qualifications reviewed
+3. All applicants will be provided the opportunity to have qualifications for discipline expertise reviewed

-39 and considered for meeting minimum qualifications.
+and considered for meeting minimum qualifications that meet or exceed those listed adopted by the Board of Governors through alternate means.

 40